-Removing And Disposing Of Pcb-Containing Light Ballasts
+Removing and Disposing of PCB-Containing Light Ballasts

-Federal Building/Uspo, Spokane, Wa - Gsa/Pbs
+- GSA/PBS Federal Building/USPO, Spokane, Wa

-Hazardous Material Abatement
+- Hazardous Material Abatement

-Removing And Disposing Of Pcb-Containing Light Ballasts
+Removing and Disposing Of PCB-Containing Light Ballasts

-will be taken down and stacked in construction staging area by Electrical Contractor.
+- The fixtures with PCB containing light ballasts will be taken down and stacked in construction staging area by Electrical Contractor.

-2. Removal of ballasts shall be performed in the staging area by Abatement Contractor.
+- Removal of ballasts shall be performed in the staging area by Abatement Contractor.

-- General Contractor shall dispose of remaining fixtures after ballasts are removed as general
+- General Contractor shall dispose of remaining fixtures after ballasts are removed as general construction waste.

 B. The work includes the following: